jchhong/java-ordering_system/README.md

 This desktop application is for restaurant waiters / waitresses to manage meal orders.
 Users can edit and view the menu, add dishes to cart, place an order, edit an order, and check out.
-This applicatio n is faced to restaurant waiters / waitresses.
+This application is faced to restaurant waiters / waitresses.

 I am interested in this project because an automatic